woman alone on chair by window - loneliness at university

 Skipping university is very tempting.
 Maybe you don’t want to be seen as ‘lonely’ or you feel like you’re just not up for it.

 Remember why you signed up for university in the first place.
 It’ll help you achieve your long-term goals and even form connections later down the line when you feel able to.
-Plus, you’ll need to keep good attendance at university too, otherwise, you could get a cause for concern letter.
+Plus, you’ll need to keep good attendance at university too, otherwise, you could get a cause-for-concern letter.

 4. Join a class, society or club online